-Do not forget your camera to take some amazing pictures or phone to take some video.
+Do not forget your camera to take some amazing pictures or your phone to take some videos.

 If you are visiting during the cooler months wrap up warmly as it can be really chilly on the beach before the sun rises.